-Please use as many as possible of your word processing software's automatic features.
-Input your text continuously; in other words, only insert hard returns at ends of paragraphs or headings, subheadings, lists, etc. Do not use space bar to make indents (e.g., to indicate paragraphs or in lists).
+Input your text continuously; only insert hard returns at ends of paragraphs or headings, subheadings, lists, etc. Do not use space bar to make indents (e.g., to indicate paragraphs or in lists).
 A tab or an indent command should be used for this purpose.

 Your paper should be organized in the manner specified on the sample provided.

 For Letter Size Paper: 8.5" x 11" paper use margins: top = 0.75" inches, bottom = 1" inches, and 0.62" inches for left and right.
 View 8.5" x 11" template.

 For A4 paper, use the following margins: right and left margin = 0.51", bottom margin = 1.69", top margin = 0.75" (title and authors list centered at the beginning of the paper).
 View A4 template.

 Begin your paper with the Abstract (bolded) and Introduction (not bolded).
 Your paper should conclude with Acknowledgments and (or) References.